AndrewJamesThomas/SlateLeadScore/README.md

 Moving forward we will need to run this process as part of the routine weekly tasks.
 However, we should push to automate this process when possible.

 ## Next Steps:
-Developing this model will require the following steps:
+Developing this model will require the following steps: <br>
 3) Perform EDA and process the data accordingly <br>
 4) Develop the model <br>
 5) Set up a way to load scored leads back into the SFTP <br>